Educational Requirements

 Christian Medical College (CMC), Vellore:

-- Offers excellent programs in allied health sciences, including courses relevant to medical record management.
+- Provides courses in allied health sciences, including health information management.

 -